 From the very first signs of spring to the last, crisp days of fall, you’ll find golfers hitting the links in Three Rivers Parks.
-Three Rivers operates 63 holes of golf at four locations with driving ranges across the Twin Cities metro area.
+Three Rivers operates 72 holes of golf at six locations with driving ranges across the Twin Cities metro area.
 With scenic courses designed to challenge all levels of ability, you won't have to drive far to get your fix.
 Come practice your swing or round up a foursome and play a friendly round.
-Equipment rental is available at each of our courses.

-Programs and Events
+Programs & Events

 Upcoming golf programs and events.

-If you want to get up close and personal or learn a little more, try visiting one of our nature centers.
-At Eastman, Lowry, or Richardson Nature Centers, you can hike the trails, interact with seasonal exhibits, observe up close the unique characteristics of different wildlife species, conduct your own science experiment and meet a live animal.
+If you want to get up close and personal or learn a little more, visit Mississippi Gateway Regional Park and Eastman, Lowry or Richardson nature centers.
+You can hike the trails, interact with seasonal exhibits, observe the unique characteristics of different wildlife species up close, conduct your own science experiment and meet a live animal.